roots/docs/trellis/remote-server-setup.md

 There are two requirements for using Trellis on a remote server:

-1. You need a server running a bare/stock version of Ubuntu 14.04 Trusty.
-If you're using a host such as DigitalOcean, then just select their Ubuntu 14.04 option.
+1. You need a server running a bare/stock version of Ubuntu 16.04 Xenial.
+If you're using a host such as DigitalOcean, then just select their Ubuntu 16.04 option.

 **You can't run Trellis on a shared host**.

 2. You need to be able to connect to your server from your local computer via SSH.
 We *highly* suggest doing this via SSH keys so you don't have to specify a password every time.
 Many hosts like DigitalOcean offer to automatically add your SSH key when creating a server so take advantage of that.
 Or follow a guide such as [this one](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).

-Now that you have a working Ubuntu 14.04 server that you can easily SSH into, you need to configure a few things:
+Now that you have a working Ubuntu 16.04 server that you can easily SSH into, you need to configure a few things:

 1. Copy your `wordpress_sites` from your working development site in `group_vars/development/wordpress_sites.yml` to the remote environment you want (`staging` or `production`) in `group_vars/production/wordpress_sites.yml`.
 2. Modify your site and add the necessary settings for [remote servers](https://roots.io/trellis/docs/wordpress-sites/#remote-servers) since they have a few more settings than local development.
 Also see the [Passwords docs](https://roots.io/trellis/docs/passwords/).